Quantum ergodicity for shrinking balls in arithmetic hyperbolic manifolds: Young's machinery for the modular surface and product formulae

 The inner product of $ |E(z, 1/2+it)|^2 $ with the Hecke--Maa{\ss} cusp form $ u_j $ of Laplace eigenvalue $ \tfrac{1}{4} + t_j^2 $ is explicitly given by a product of $ L $-functions (see \cite[Eq.~(17)]{luo_quantum_1995}, \cite[Eq.~(4.3)]{young}) and we have the product formula

 The Gamma factors appearing in (\ref{gammafactorseisensteincont}) behave as $ \asymp \gamma_2(t,t_j) $ as $ t_j, t \to \infty $.
-However, if we replace the Hecke-Maa{\ss} cusp form $ u_j $ by an Eisenstein series in (\ref{gammafactorseisensteincont}), then the integral does not converge anymore.
-In order to overcome this technical difficulty we use Zagier's theory for Rankin-Selberg integrals for functions that are not of not rapid decay but satisfy mild growth conditions \cite{zagier}.
+However, if we replace the Hecke--Maa{\ss} cusp form $ u_j $ by an Eisenstein series in (\ref{gammafactorseisensteincont}), then the integral does not converge anymore.
+In order to overcome this technical difficulty we use Zagier's theory for Rankin--Selberg integrals for functions that are not of not rapid decay but satisfy mild growth conditions \cite{zagier}.
 This method was already used in \cite{young} and \cite{humphries} and consists basically of regularizing the appearing integrals appropriately.
 Let $ F $ be a $ \Gamma $-invariant function that satisfies the growth condition

 for any $ N > 0 $ as $ y \to \infty $ where